RbtsEvrwhr-Riley/CellSol/website/content/cellsol-design/technology-roadmap.md

 ## Datalogging and Instrumentation

 Humans aren't the only users that have a place on the CellSol network.
 Going forward into 2021, documentation for writing firmware for autonomous instruments and integrating them into the CellSol network will be provided.
-Bandwidth is, of course, a serious consideration, and restricting the resource usage of dataloggers on the main mesh, or even implementing a quality-of-service (QoS) system may be required.
+Bandwidth is, of course, a serious consideration (LoRa transmits and receives data ten thousand times slower than 4G cellular), and restricting the resource usage of dataloggers on the main mesh, or even implementing a quality-of-service (QoS) system to slow down certain traffic types over others may be required.
 How individual mesh networks are used will significantly determine how they need to regulate datalogger traffic, so further discussion is definitely needed before a design is decided upon.

 One way we expect to support these dataloggers early into 2021 is to expose a webservice endpoint from WiFi pylons, so that HTTP requests can be used to send and receive messages instead of just refreshing the entire chat page as a browser does.